 There are 5 key elements of the positioning statement – target audience, frame of reference, benefit, reason why and reason to believe.

 Your e-Commerce positioning forces you to make decisions about who your target customer is and how you’ll go after them.
-Use it wisely, and your e-Commerce marketing plan will have more relevant products, smarter pricing and targeted and more impactful communications.
+Use it to make sure your e-Commerce marketing plan delivers :-

 Read our guide to segmentation, targeting and positioning to find out more.
 Or, check out our functions of e-Commerce guide to see how different business functions need to work together.
 And of course, contact us if there’s a specific positioning project you need help with.

 Person holding compass : Photo by Aron Visuals on Unsplash

 Coffee cups : Photo by Nathan Dumlao on Unsplash